 You can comment on this page about Dalarna, Svealand, Sweden or write about any other beautiful sites located in Sweden.

 To do this, please use the following form and contribute to this page.
-It is good idea to leave your email address so you can receive any reply to your comments.
+It is good idea to leave your email address so you can receive replies to your comments.

 I have some gifts for you too for sharing your words about any beautiful location and the affects of global climate change on those locations.
 Thanks.